 PROVIDE PROPER TRAINING FOR YOUR STAFF

-It won’t matter if you’ve formulated a streamlined and perfect process for inventory management if your staff doesn’t know how to apply it.
-Make sure that your staff is well-informed on how you expect the process of inventory management would be.
-Keep in mind that they are the ones who will handle most of the labor around your restaurant.
+It won’t matter if you’ve formulated a streamlined and perfect inventory management process if your staff doesn’t know how to apply it.
+Make sure that the staff are trained.
+Keep in mind that they are the ones who will handle most of the labour around your restaurant.

 UTILIZE THE PROPER TECHNOLOGY

 A little help to improve the workflow is always a huge thing for restaurant operations.
-One of the basic features of F&B inventory systems is a basic inventory management system.
-But if you want to have a more focused tool, you can also integrate into your restaurant EPOS system or your restaurant delivery and takeaway software a restaurant inventory management software and see how it works wonders for your operations.
+You can integrate into your restaurant EPOS system or your restaurant delivery and takeaway software the restaurant inventory management software and see how it works wonders for your operations.

 PERFORM A REGULAR INVENTORY CHECK